-However, we did an unforgivable mistake by going there on a Sunday as most shops in Chinatown open at 8 and close at 2 o’clock in the afternoon during Sundays.
+However, we did an unforgivable mistake of going there on a Sunday as most shops in Chinatown open at 8 and close at 2 o’clock in the afternoon during Sundays.
 When we arrived there at around 30 minutes past three we were greeted by almost desolate streets and shops that were about to close.

-But not wanting to miss the opportunity, we strolled along the narrow alleys of Chinatown.
+But not wanting to miss on the opportunity, we strolled along the narrow alleys of Chinatown.
 Using the guide my friend found on the internet, we looked for those eating places.
 Only one of the seven places in our list was open.
-I cannot anymore remember the name but they specialize in fresh dumplings made from leeks, cabbage, and meat.
+I couldn’t anymore remember the name but they specialize in fresh dumplings made from leeks, cabbage, and meat.
 The dainty restaurant is on a lane perpendicular to Ongpin street several meters away from Binondo Church.

 The dumplings I was accustomed to are those salty ones with distinctively peppery taste and are strongly seasoned; the ones they served us were different.
 They looked like they were boiled more than steamed for the shells were watery.
 The taste was mild and delicate.
 The filling, made from a mixture of leeks and a little meat, was not overpowering.

 Our conversation focused more on our ability to judge a good dumpling, a good wine, a good pasta, a good pizza, a good orange juice, and a good coffee.
 I related to him that years of gulping instant coffee dulled my taste buds so that they cannot anymore differentiate between good brew from a synthetic one.
-For me, as long as caffeine kicks, a coffee’s aroma, texture, and whatever value added by the marketing strategy of a brand of coffee are immaterial.
+For me, as long as caffeine kicks, a coffee’s aroma, texture, and whatever value added by the marketing team of a brand of coffee are immaterial.
 And then our conversation proceeded to defining cosmopolitanism.
 We went on arguing as to which is more cosmopolitan: Makati or Manila.
 I vouched for old Manila because of its diversity; he said it’s Makati because of its modernity.

 We decided to walk around again and eventually watched Ded na si Lolo, a film directed by Soxie Topacio in SM Manila.
 But before that we had to brave the throng of pedestrians and devouts swarming in the Vicinity of Quiapo Church.